ethereum/eth-wiki/roadmap/istanbul.md

 - Change H: Fixed rent prepayments [2026](https://eips.ethereum.org/EIPS/eip-2026)
 - Stateless clients: Repricing SLOAD and SSTORE to pay for block proofs [2035](https://eips.ethereum.org/EIPS/eip-2035) (See also **storage gas cost** cluster above)

+#### Key Questions:
+- Is net gas metering best paired with the state rent proposal here or directly via 1283 as discussed in the **storage writing cluster**?

+#### Probable path forward
+- Prepare for Istanbul: (In decreasing priority) 2027, 2029, 2031, 2026, 2035
+- Prepare for April 2020 Hard Fork: Those that aren't ready for Istanbul
+- Shelve indefinitely: None
 # Updates
 _Newest at the top, likely EthCatHerders repo / Github project will be source of updates going forward_